 ADVERSE CHILDHOOD EXPERIENCES (ACEs)

-I am aware of the effects that COVID-19 has on both the students and teachers.
+By taking action to address ACEs and toxic stress, we can improve the health and well-being of individuals, families, and communities. am aware of the effects that COVID-19 has on both the students and teachers.
 According to the American Psychological Association, not only are our students dealing with COVID-19 stress as a student (APA, 2020), there is a possibility they have to deal with the impact of Adverse Childhood Experiences (ACEs) on their physical and mental health.
 Teachers have to deal with both the impact of COVID-19 on their students and on themselves which can also be stressful.
 For students, if stress is not properly addressed and reduced, it can lead to long-term behavior issues, health complications, and diseases that are caused by ACEs (APA, 2020).

 I am a HUGE advocate for ACEs.
 I completed my dissertation on the topic after addressing my own childhood trauma growing up.
 I have not only learned more about the psychological effects of ACEs on young minds, but also about the long-term health complications that can come from recurring exposure to ACEs.
 Now that I understand how toxic stress affects the minds and bodies of children, I want to educate others about ACEs while helping children build social-emotional skills and resilience and teachers with personal and professional development on ACEs.